Alphabetical listing of all AMC2019 shows

 Mezzo: Something Borrowed, Something Blue

 Mezzo are six strong Norwegian voices offering a cappella arrangements ranging from jazz, pop, Scandinavian folk music to classical pieces.
 This one hour show with foot-tapping rhythms and heart-warming harmonies will brighten up your day, and day!
 Mezzo celebrate their 20th anniversary this year.
 These experienced singers are known for the wide range of musical genres in their performances.
-They often team up with other musicians, but for this particular Fringe show, they will just bring a bass microphone, something old, something new and their much-loved musical gems.
+They often team up with other musicians, but for this particular Fringe show, and for this particular Fringe show, they have invited Tor Martin Antonsen, a vocal percussionist who has been performing with vocal groups for the last 20 years and developed his own style and perfected it.
+Together they bring you their much-loved musical gems!.

 AMC sell-out 2011 to 2014 (inc)!
 Winnner -"Best Act" Mettman Blues Week 2008 (Germany).
 Unashamedly good rockin' 12-bar blues on 6/12-string guitars (accurately picked at eye-watering speed), mouth-harps (Mike just packs 'em with great music and blows it at you), and a wee tottie drum-kit.
 Hear his show-stopping vocal percussion; a veritable tour de force.
 Mike sings, plays drums, writes songs, plus seems to have boundless energy - that's what it's all about: energy!
 The most dynamic one-man blues band around the Forth delta.
 There's one guy on-stage, but close your eyes ...it's Mike Whellans Band!